offchan42/superkeras/README.md

 ## How to use

+Download this repository and put it inside your project as a folder named `superkeras`.

 - `import superkeras.layers` to use use functions and classes in the file.
 Contains some useful functions like:
   - `repeat_layers` for creating multiple layers with the same type
   - `apply_residual_block` function for building ResNet-like architecture, making the network able to learn without